AlwaysJolly/JollysTextures/README.md

 Pedro Pascal - Totem of Undying

+Lollipop - Totem of Undying

 More to be added in future.
-Up to date as of 1.3.2
+Up to date as of 1.3.4